programmerraja/MyBlog/content/misc/Finance  & stock.md

 PE -> this ratio tell how much amount invester compared to the profit for example
 	10 rupee is EPS and 1k per share then  10/1k = 100 which is represent user buyed stock 100% more then here profit

+how much investors are willing to pay for each dollar of a company's earnings.

 Debt to EQT -> We need captial to start the company so we bought 1k as debt and 1K from EQT so we have debt to EQT ratio as 1